kristianmandrup/cms-layouts/README.md

 Take a look at `cms-blocks.html` for the most complete *entity form* page.
 The top and bottom menus need some *LUV*, however most of the required actions and form fields should be included (speak to Ankush).

+Look at `cms-image-lists.html` for the most updated page for dragging elements between containers.
+The Image list allows the containers themselves to be sorted!

 ### Pages

 Demonstrate the UI concepts for eah page